 All claimants/employees must serve or have served a one-week waiting period.
 The waiting period is the first week claimed in which the claimant/employee is otherwise eligible for benefits after establishing a claim.
 No benefits are payable for the waiting week.

-A Shared Work Plan becomes effective on the date the plan is approved or on a date mutually agreed upon by the employer and the Director of the Department of Workforce Services, but no earlier than the date of approval of the plan by the Director.
+A Shared Work Plan becomes effective on the date the plan is approved or on a date mutually agreed upon by the employer and the Director of the Division of Workforce Services, but no earlier than the date of approval of the plan by the Director.
 It shall expire at the end of the 12th full calendar month after the effective date or on the date specified, whichever is earlier.
 If a plan is revoked by the Director, it shall terminate on the date specified in the Director’s written order of revocation.

 Note: An employer’s plan may be revoked before the expiration date if the plan is not carried out according to its terms and intent.
 Employees’ fringe benefits must be continued without reduction.
 A Shared Work Plan shall not be approved or shall be revoked if fringe benefits are reduced.